raspberrypisig/pizero-usb-hid-keyboard/README.md

 curl -sSL https://raw.githubusercontent.com/raspberrypisig/pizero-usb-hid-keyboard/master/install.sh | sudo bash -
 ```
 5. When pi is off, remove power supply and use an ORDINARY(not OTG cable) microUSB to USB cable and plug it in to the USB connector marked
 USB on the board(the one next to the HDMI connector).
+Plug other end to Windows PC.
-6. Be patient, eventually Windows sees it as a Generic USB keyboard.
+6. Be patient, eventually Windows sees it as a Generic USB keyboard (ignore device malformed warnings)
 7. On Windows, open notepad
 8. Using another computer, I ssh'd into pi and ran